-Chinese New Year (Lunar New Year) has strong influence on cryptocurrency prices, with Bitcoin prices decreasing in the months leading up to the New Year.
-This article examines the trend and the possible reasons for why it happens.
+Chinese New Year (Lunar New Year) has a strong influence on cryptocurrency prices, with Bitcoin prices decreasing in the months leading up to the New Year.
+This article examines the trend and the possible reasons why it happens.
 Chinese New Year is celebrated on a different day each year as it is based on the Lunar Calendar.

 Chinese New Year Dump in 2019, 2020, 2021, and 2022?

 Market Makers on Holiday

-It is no secret that market makers and trading bots operate in the Cryptocurrency market – in fact they are responsible for a portion of the market volume.
-Market makers located in China and other Asian countries will shut down operations for 3-5 days due to the public holidays.
+It is no secret that market makers and trading bots operate in the Cryptocurrency market – in fact, they are responsible for a portion of the market volume.
+Market makers located in China and other Asian countries will shut down operations for 3-5 days due to public holidays.
 Even though market making can be automated by trading bots and algorithms, it still requires humans to watch over the daily operation to make sure the is no malfunction.

 Cashing out for the New Year